CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ...
 ```

-Shows all IPv6 routes on the *leaf03* switch
+Display all IPv6 routes on the *leaf03* switch:

 ```
 cumulus@switch:~$ netq leaf03 show ipv6 routes